-Chapter 11 Bankruptcy is a series of complex procedures that should be handled with the utmost care and attention to detail.
-For Creditors pursuing monetary retribution for their unpaid invoices, loans, bills, or other outstanding debts, it is highly recommended to seek legal counsel from an experienced bankruptcy attorney to represent your claim correctly and assist you throughout the process – from the first step of filing a Proof of Claim to approving the Debtor’s Plan and receiving restitution.
+Chapter 11 bankruptcy is a series of complex procedures that should be handled with the utmost care and attention to detail.
+For creditors pursuing recovery of unpaid invoices, loans, bills, or other outstanding debts, it is highly recommended to seek legal counsel from an experienced bankruptcy attorney to represent your claim correctly and assist you throughout the process – from the first step of filing a Proof of Claim to approving the Debtor’s Plan and receiving restitution.

 While it may seem ridiculous, you would be surprised at how many Proof of Claim forms are deemed invalid or worse, fraudulent, because of easily avoidable mistakes.
 The necessary steps must be taken to ensure your claim is filed accurately, especially because fraudulent claims are subject to a $500,000 fine, 5 years in prison or both.

 Illustrated below is a quick cheat-sheet to make sure you take the proper steps to file your Proof of Claim accurately.

 Outlined below in greater detail are the 5 most common mistakes to avoid when filing a Proof of Claim.